edysfy/Group_website/sysImp.md

 If the measures have been overcome, then the 'createPost()' method in the Post Service is called, and the values of the form are sent into the service.
 We create GeoJson data out of the form values, which matches the Mongoose GeoJson Schema on the backend.
 We use local storage to add the user's username to the GeoJson.
 We add the current coordinates in Post Service (obtained by the methods above) to the 'geometry' attribute.
 We use the HTTP POST method to send to the '/api/geopost' route on the API.
 After the response has arrived from the API and is successful, we push the GeoJson data to the 'geoPost' array and update the 'geoPostSubject' with the altered array, rendering the new Post onto Mapbox's layers dynamically.
 We also add posts to the user's GeoJson array stored in the User Service, so the new post will render dynamically on the Userpost-Display component. (more detail in User Service Section.)

 ## Authentication Service:
   ### Class Diagram:

   <p align="center">
   <img src="supporting_images/auth.png" width="950px">
   </p>
+  We inject the HTTP Client module into this service, so we can connect this service to our API.

   The authentication service was a key part of our application.
 It allows users to gain extra funcitonality.
 For example only users can make posts, view their posts in a timeline, delete their own posts and search for others users posts, and set their age and gender.
-In order for this to work, the authenication works to distriubte the authenication state throughout the application.
+In order for this to work, the Authenication Service distriubte the authenication state throughout the application.

   Lets take a look of the application when the user is NOT logged in: